Could normal sensation return after years of complete loss?

 Clips from PhotoMed’s real-time recordings demonstrate the what and the when events occurred.
 Perhaps now, neuroscientists might learn the why and how of the yet unknown mechanisms.

 We use the term “pain” to include the experience of “ouchless” sensations.
-Impaired functions can be objectively measured, such as the loss of protective sensation.
+Impaired functions, such as the loss of protective sensation, may be objectively measured.
+The patients experience shows their low expectation of the return back-to-normal function.

 “George” could NOT feel being touched in either foot after 40-years of diabetes.
-During his second visit, his wife bends his toes to confirm the return of sensation.
+His feet had remained numb for 8+years.
+At the end of his second visit, his wife bends his toes to confirm the return of sensation.
 (Clip = 43 seconds)

 Link to video showing the correction of his perceived touch locations a few minutes before the above video.

 + More About George

 “George” experienced diabetes and its complications for 42 years.
 He experienced a profound loss of sensation in his feet for 8 - 10 years.
 He arrived looking at his feet to maintain his balance.
 George volunteered to learn if PhotoMed’s therapy might relieve his back pain.
 George and his wife had not considered the possibility of his regaining sensation in his feet.

 During his first visit, George’s back pain was partially relieved.
 Therapy was also applied to his left foot (only).
 He regained slight awareness of heavy pressure on his left foot.

 One week later, George looked at the operator as he walked in.
 When asked, he reported that he hadn’t noticed much change in his feet.
 His wife suggested that he now walked more confidently.
 Von Frey monofilament testing found weak sensations at 19+ grams force.
 While an improvement, this level is not considered “protective” to prevent falls, etc.